MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-exec.md

 immediate failure as usual.)
 Furthermore, should a process instance of a job fail due to a user code failure, the rest of the processes will continue, and the failed process will produce a warning when the output is collected.
-Additionally, the position in the returned list where the failure occured will contain the error as opposed to a result.
+Additionally, the position in the returned list where the failure occurred will contain the error as opposed to a result.